dodgymike/hackrf-wiki/FAQ.md

 After creating the rules file you can either reboot or run the command `udevadm control --reload-rules` as root to instruct udev to reload all rule files.
 After replugging your HackRF board, you should be able to access the device with all utilities as a normal user.
 If you still can't access the device, make sure that you are a member of the plugdev group.

+If you are using PyBOMBS, note that the HackRF recipe intentionally [does not install the udev rules](https://github.com/gnuradio/recipes/commit/a031078a52c038fc083dd3c107ef87df91803479#diff-8f163181a125b81f4d01e17217e471f3) to [avoid installation failures](https://github.com/mossmann/hackrf/issues/190) when run as non-root.

 ## hackrf_set_sample_rate fails

 ### Q: